 If the wind is howling out of the North as it does throughout the summer months you can choose to take the “South” tour up Isthmus Slough.
 You’ll get a glimpse into Coos Bay’s lesser-seen Eastside industrial waterfront and the Isthmus Slough tidal estuary.

-Both tours offer wonderful views and a unique perspective of Oregon’s Bay Area.
+All three tours offer wonderful views and a unique perspective of Oregon’s Bay Area.